 - 5.1 It is important that firms have robust controls in place to ensure they comply with local and international sanctions.
-In order to help achieve this firms must have appropriate monitoring and screening tools to identify whether any of their customers (existing or prospective) are sanctioned individuals or organisations, and also to make sure funds paid / received are not made to / from sanctioned individuals or organisations. - 5.2 At the end of 2019, all 16 Financial Advisory Firms confirmed that they screen for sanctions at the commencement of a business relationship, an improvement from 2018 (14 of 15).
-Further, 14 confirmed that they screen their customer records on a periodic basis to determine if a customer has become subject to sanctions; this was the same profile as reported in 2018 (13 of 15).
+In order to help achieve this firms must have appropriate monitoring and screening tools to identify whether any of their customers (existing or prospective) are sanctioned individuals or organisations, and also to make sure funds paid / received are not made to / from sanctioned individuals or organisations. - 5.2 At the end of 2020, all 14 Financial Advisory Firms confirmed that they screen for sanctions at the commencement of a business relationship, continuing the trend from 2019 (all 16).
+Further, all 14 confirmed that they screen their customer records on a periodic basis to determine if a customer has become subject to sanctions (2019: 14 of 16).